gongahkia/yuho/doc/main/future.md

        * Shelve discussion of defences for now and add it below to future.md as additional thing to consider but inconsequential since statutes by default don't specify the defences of an offence
        * Perhaps can include it within the flowchart
     * Refer to Criminal Law notes google doc from Azfir's structure of inquiry as required

-## Feedback

-### 030824

-* Prof Alexander Woon
-    * Yuho presupposes a consistent structure across the whole penal code, which might be a misplaced assumption
-    * Penal Code 1871 but many amendments have since been made, creating inconsistencies within the format of how the whole Penal Code is structured
-    * Cheating provision in particular is very complicated
-    * How can you more robustly represent the Penal Code?

-* Eugene
-    * L4 focuses on so many areas that their language design has to account for too many things
-    * Advantage is that Yuho can afford to be **more granular** in it's representation of even one statute, so focus on that first
-    * How deep can Yuho go in representing statutes that can differentiate Yuho from other DSLs?

-* Lucas
-    * Don't be discouraged